 Length: 1 page

 114th Congress (2015–2017)

-This bill was introduced on November 29, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 29, 2016, in a previous session of Congress, but it did not receive a vote.

 Nov 29, 2016